material-motion/material-motion/specifications/runtime/scheduler.md

 ## Overview

-A scheduler accepts transactions and creates performers.
+A scheduler receives plans and creates performers.
 The scheduler generates relevant events for performers and observers and monitors activity.

 Printable tech tree/checklist: